-The student's experience away from the University, including the activities undertaken while on leave;

-- The student's current understanding of the factors leading to the need for the leave, and the insights the student has gained from treatment and time away; and - How the student plans to ensure a successful return to the University.
+- The student's experience away from the University, including the activities undertaken while on leave; - The student's current understanding of the factors leading to the need for the leave, and the insights the student has gained from treatment and time away; and - How the student plans to ensure a successful return to the University.

-If the return from voluntary medical leave is approved, the Dean of Students will contact the student to request a check-in visit to review the student's safety and review their plan for sustained health, including recommendations for ongoing treatment, on or off-campus.
+The student will also need to schedule a meeting with the Dean of Student Affairs to review their plan for sustained health and safety.
+This should include recommendations for ongoing treatment, on or off-campus.
 Students with disabilities may be eligible for reasonable accommodations and/or special services in accordance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Students are responsible for communicating their requests for academic accommodation to Disability Support Services.